alexthiery/10x_neural_tube/README.md

 #
 ## Interactive downstream analysis

-If do not want to re-run the alignment, but would like to run the downstream analysis from the count files, you can run RStudio from within the docker container.
+If do not want to re-run the alignment, but would like to run the downstream analysis from the count files, you can run RStudio from within our Docker container.
+This will ensure that you have all of the same packages and dependencies required to carry out the analysis.

-To do this, follow these steps:
+To interactively explore the data, follow these steps:

-1) clone this repository to your local computer
+1. clone our GitHub repository to your local computer - `git clone https://github.com/alexthiery/10x_neural_tube`
-2) start a terminal session and download the docker image - `docker pull alexthiery/10x_neural_tube:v1.0`
+2. start a terminal session and pull the Docker image from Dockerhub - `docker pull alexthiery/10x_neural_tube:v1.1`
-3) within terminal launch a docker container interactively - `docker run --rm -e PASSWORD=test -p 8787:8787 -v <PATH_TO_LOCAL_REPOSITORY>:/home/rstudio alexthiery/10x_neural_tube:v1.0`
+3. within terminal launch a Docker container interactively - `docker run --rm -e PASSWORD=password -p 8787:8787 -v <PATH_TO_LOCAL_REPOSITORY>:/home/rstudio alexthiery/10x_neural_tube:v1.1`
-4) go to `localhost:8787` in the browser to open RStudio
+4. go to `localhost:8787` in the browser to open RStudio
+5. enter the username `rstudio` and the password `password`
+6. access the downstream analysis R script in the `Files` tab in R studio by following the path `./bin/R/seurat_full.R`

 </br>